-Vajrasattva was venerated as the primordial Buddha in the cult of Ka-Dam-Pa originated by the Indian guru Artisa in the 11th century.
-The sculpture is entirely adorned with fine decorations, including sophisticated necklaces, bracelets and anklets.
-The detailed three-leafed crown, the large circular earrings, and the engraved geometric designs on Vajrasattva’s garment including flower motives are early stylistic designs and support the 14th century dating.
-This bronze evokes an archaic idealism fitting with earlier Tibetan sculpture.
-This cosmic Buddha is amongst the most impressive and largest sculptures of Vajrasattva known in Western collections.
+Vajrasattva was venerated as a cosmic Buddha in the cult of Ka-Dam-Pa, which was conceived by the Indian guru Artisa in the 11th century.
+The sculpture is adorned with fine decorations throughout, including sophisticated necklaces, bracelets, and anklets.
+The detailed three-leafed crown, the large circular earrings, and the engraved geometric and floral patterns on Vajrasattva’s garment are early stylistic designs consistent with 14th century Tibetan art.
+This exquisite cosmic Buddha is amongst the most impressive and largest sculptures of Vajrasattva in Western collections.

 Sold to a private collection, Switzerland